bmi-calculator-nz/bmi-calculator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - [visit here](https://opensource.org/license/mit) for details.

 ## Acknowledgments